upaliwal1234/learning-fullstack/react-basic/README.md

 - It is a hook which is used to memoize the functions.
 - useCallback(cb(), [dependency array])
 - cb(): This should not be async.

+# memo()

+- memo lets you skip re-rendering a component when its props are unchanged.